Senior Pastors, Are Your Staff Women Credentialed?

 In the book, “Designed to Lead,” Eric Geiger and Kevin Peck make the argument that the church should be the primary leadership locus in our communities.
 We should be developing leaders for our world more diligently than any other organization, and I would add, even more so for those on our staff teams, men and women alike.
 An easy place to start is with credentialing.

 How would you answer this question, “Why do you want your male church leaders to go through the credentialing process?”
-I imagine possible answers to that question are:
+I imagine some of the possible answers to that question are:

 2. to have their call to Christian ministry affirmed;